jacksanford1/mysite/content/posts/tech-post.md

 Then we use a simple minimization function to decide who caused each instance of laughter.
 We take the beginning timestamp of the laughter instance and we find the minimum distance to the end of a character line.
 Whichever character’s line ends closest to the beginning of the laughter (within +/- 3 seconds) is the character to whom we attribute the laughter instance.

-Now we have the exact data we need to answer “Who is the Funniest Friend in Friends?”
+Now we have the exact data we need to answer “Who is the Funniest Friend in FRIENDS?”

 But first, to make sure everything is working correctly, I create custom subtitles for each episode that will show us the output in real time.